Skip to main content

 “I am an employee too.
 This is her company.”
 Ajabdeh inhaled.
 She could sense the air thick with awkwardness.
 Looking at him bugged her with several questions she needed answers to.
 Some of them she could ask, some she could perhaps never.

 “What do you think of me?”
-He asked in a very serious disposition.
+He asked in a very serious tone.

 “Pardon?”
 Ajabdeh raised her brows.

 “See you in Goa.”
-His words died in his lips as he smiled faintly at the door that shut behind her noiselessly.
+His words died on his lips as he smiled faintly at the door that shut behind her noiselessly.

 Comments